symfony/symfony-docs/frontend/encore/legacy-applications.rst

 It "rewrites" the "bad" code to be correct.

 Internally, this ``autoProvidejQuery()`` method calls the ``autoProvideVariables()`` method from Encore.
-In practice, it's equivalent to doing:
+In practice, it is equivalent to doing:

 .. code-block:: javascript